NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-ASP's bundle adjustment program (:numref:`bundle_adjust`) normally writes plain text ``.adjust`` files which encode how the position and orientation of the cameras were modified.
+ASP's bundle adjustment program (:numref:`bundle_adjust`) normally writes plain text ``.adjust`` files which encode how the position and orientation of the cameras were modified (:numref:`adjust_files`).
 If invoked for CSM cameras, additional files with extension ``.adjusted_state.json`` are saved in the same output directory, which contain the the model state from the input CSM cameras with the adjustments applied to them.
 This only applies to CSM ``linescan`` models supported by ISIS.

 It is important to note that the the ``model state`` of a CSM camera and the CSM camera itself, while both stored on disk as JSON files,